THE PATIENT, THE ULTRA-PATIENT, AND THE UNSEDUCEABLE

 Ghent, J. Begyn, [1780–1810].

 Three parts in one volume, 4to, ff.
-56, with separate titles but continuous pagination; printed in Black letter in double column, titles with three full-figure woodcuts of female saints each, 13 woodcuts in text, including two of the title cut; part 1 with 5 small woodcuts within ornamental borders; dust-soiling throughout, edges somewhat frayed; disbound with evidence of the original sewing, and preserved in recent marbled boards; a contemporary woman’s ownership inscription (‘Collette’) on the first title.
+56, with separate titles but continuous pagination; printed in blackletter in double columns, titles with 3 full-figure woodcuts of female saints each, 13 woodcuts in text, including 2 of the title cut; part I with 5 small woodcuts within ornamental borders; dust-soiling throughout, edges somewhat frayed; disbound with evidence of the original sewing, preserved in recent marbled boards; a contemporary woman’s ownership inscription (‘Collette’) on the first title.

 £550